Peter Sellers: 1960–1963: The Millionairess, Lolita, The Pink Panther, and divorce

-Dr. Strangelove, health problems, a second marriage and Casino Royale (1964–1969)
+1964–1969: Dr. Strangelove, health problems, second marriage, and Casino Royale

 In 1963, Stanley Kubrick cast Sellers to appear in Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb alongside George C. Scott, Sterling Hayden, Keenan Wynn and Slim Pickens.
-Sellers and Kubrick got along famously during the film's production and had the greatest of respect for each other, also sharing a love of photography.
+Sellers and Kubrick got along famously during the film's production and had the greatest respect for each other, also sharing a love of photography.
 The director asked Sellers to play four roles: US President Merkin Muffley, Dr. Strangelove, US Air Force Major T. J. "King" Kong, and Group Captain Lionel Mandrake of the RAF.
 Sellers was initially hesitant about taking on these divergent characters, but Kubrick prevailed.
-According to some accounts, Sellers was also invited to play the part of General Buck Turgidson, but turned it down because it was too physically demanding.
+According to some accounts, Sellers was also invited to play the part of General Buck Turgidson but turned it down because it was too physically demanding.
 Kubrick later commented that the idea of having Sellers in so many of the film's key roles was that "everywhere you turn there is some version of Peter Sellers holding the fate of the world in his hands".
-Sellers was especially anxious about successfully enacting the role of Kong and accurately affecting a Texan accent.
+Sellers was especially anxious about believably portraying Kong; he was unsure of his ability to speak in a Texan accent.
 Kubrick requested screenwriter Terry Southern to record in his natural accent a tape of Kong's lines.
-After practising with Southern's recording, Sellers got sufficient control of the accent, and started shooting the scenes in the aeroplane.
+After practising with Southern's recording, Sellers got sufficient control of the accent and started shooting the scenes in the aeroplane.

 After the first day's shooting, Sellers sprained his ankle while leaving a restaurant and could no longer work in the cramped cockpit set.
 Kubrick then re-cast Slim Pickens as Kong.
 The three roles Sellers undertook were distinct, "variegated, complex and refined", and critic Alexander Walker considered that these roles "showed his genius at full stretch".
 Sellers played Muffley as a bland, placid intellectual in the mould of Adlai Stevenson; he played Mandrake as an unflappable Englishman; and Dr. Strangelove, a character influenced by pre-war German cinema, as a wheelchair-using fanatic.
-The critic for The Times wrote that the film includes, "three remarkable performances from Mr. Peter Sellers, masterly as the President, diverting as a revue-sketch ex-Nazi US Scientist ... and acceptable as an RAF officer," although the critic from The Guardian thought his portrayal of the RAF officer alone was, "worth the price of an admission ticket".
-For his performance in all three roles, Sellers was nominated for an Academy Award for Best Actor at the 37th Academy Awards, and the Best British Actor award at the 18th British Academy Film Awards.
+The critic for The Times wrote that the film includes "three remarkable performances from Mr. Peter Sellers, masterly as the President, diverting as a revue-sketch ex-Nazi US Scientist ... and acceptable as an RAF officer," although the critic from The Guardian thought his portrayal of the RAF officer alone was "worth the price of an admission ticket".
+For his performance in all three roles, Sellers was nominated for an Academy Award for Best Actor at the 37th Academy Awards and the Best British Actor award at the 18th British Academy Film Awards.